What is Casper and how do you prepare?

 You’re getting ready to apply to an Australian university and you see “Casper” as part of the admissions requirements.

-No, we’re not talking about a friendly ghost!
-The Casper our universities work with is an aptitude test that assesses a student’s decision-making skills, thought processes, and people skills through open-ended questions.
+The Casper (Computer-based Assessment for Sampling Personal Characteristics) our universities work with is an aptitude test that assesses a student’s decision-making skills, thought processes, and people skills through open-ended questions.
 This is what’s known as a situational judgment test (SJT).
 It asks what you would do in a tough situation, and more important, why.
-This helps determine behavioral tendencies of applicants pursuing people-centered professions, like medicine, dentistry, teacher education, and even veterinary medicine!
+This helps determine behavioral tendencies of applicants pursuing people-centered (or animal-centered) professions.

 Why is Casper important?